NickKoepr/Bored/README.md

 Android development with Jetpack Compose.
 So don't expect too much, because this is my first Android app 😊

+### Downloading the app
+You can download the latest APK from the [releases](https://github.com/NickKoepr/Bored/releases) page on GitHub.

 ### Used libraries and APIs

 I have used different libraries and APIs in this app.